dafny-lang/dafny/docs/DafnyRef/Types.md

   _members_
 }
 ```
-where _members_ can include fields, functions, methods and declarations of nested traits, but
+where _members_ can include fields, constant fields, functions, methods and declarations of nested traits, but
 no constructor methods.
 The functions and methods are allowed to be
 declared `static`.